intermezzOS/book/src/appendix/git.md

 ## Installing `git`

 We use the version control system [`git`][git].
-In this section you can find details how to setup git for your system.
+In this section you can find details on how to set up git for your system.

 ### Linux